Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 - 3 min read

-Maintaining roofs across schools, housing estates and commercial buildings requires accurate condition reporting - not just reactive repairs.
+Maintaining roofs across schools, housing estates and public-sector and commercial buildings requires accurate condition reporting - not just reactive repairs.
 Traditionally, inspections involved ladders, scaffolding and detailed access planning, often causing disruption on occupied sites.

 What Is a Traditional Roof Inspection?